 Discard Higher Value Cards Rather Than Lower Ones

-You'll eventually want to be building towards a hand good enough to knock with, which means you need to lower your deadwood score.
+You'll eventually want to be building toward a hand good enough to knock with, which means you need to lower your deadwood score.
 A single deadwood face card means that all the rest of your cards must be melded to knock, and even then it would be a very weak knock.

-Dump your deadwood face cards and hold on to low numbers, to increase the chances of an early knock.
+Dump your deadwood face cards and hold on to low numbers to increase the chances of an early knock.

 Knock Early When Possible